10x

 The automatic image processing in Space Ranger relies on the detection of spots in the fiducial frame.
 This process may perform poorly if the images are overexposed.
 Because the fiducial spots are slightly darker at the edges, very overexposed fiducials will appear as rings instead of solid circles.
 In general, poorly exposed images cannot be corrected after acquisition.
 If such images fail to process properly in the automatic pipeline, you can process such data through the manual alignment and tissue selection process in Loupe Browser prior to running Space Ranger.

-Fluorescence images can be provided to the pipeline either as individual grayscale acquisitions or as a single, combined, color image.
+Fluorescence images can be provided to the pipeline either as individual grayscale acquisitions or as a single combined color image.
 There are three possible input modes:

-1. One or more acquisitions stored in a single, multi-page TIFF/BigTIFF file, where each page encodes an acquisition in greyscale at 8 or 16-bit depth, up to six total pages.
+1. One or more acquisitions stored in a single, multi-page TIFF/BigTIFF file, where each page encodes an acquisition in grayscale at 8 or 16-bit depth, up to six total pages.
 All pages must be the same dimensions in pixels and the same bit depth.
 This type of image input is specified in spaceranger count using the --darkimage argument.

 2. One or more acquisitions each stored in individual, single-page greyscale 8 or 16-bit depth TIFF/BigTIFF files, or as JPEG files with up to six total files.
 All files must be the same size and bit depth.
 These types of image inputs are specified in spaceranger count by either providing the file names as a a comma separated list (--darkimage=channel_1.tiff,channel_2.tiff,channel_3.tiff,...) or by listing mutliple --darkimage arguments (--darkimage=channel_1.tiff --darkimage=channel_2.tiff ... ).

 3. A color image where the user has colored and combined the individual acquisitions into a single image.
 This format can be specified as either a 24-bit color TIFF/BigTIFF or a JPEG file.
-Note that with the options above, Loupe Browser will allow you to combine and color the images during visualization.
+With the options above, Loupe Browser will allow you to combine and color the images during visualization.
 This option is provided for users who wish to perform this function externally in software such as Photoshop or ImageJ/Fiji.
 This type of image input is specified in spaceranger count using the --colorizedimage argument.
 Space Ranger will not accept images in other formats at this time, but 10x Genomics is open to feature requests for preferred image formats.

-The same constraint does not apply for CytAssist enabled GEX analysis with a fluorescence microscope image input.
-This is because the brightfield CytAssist image, which has the fiducial frame, is used for fiducial alignment and tissue detection and is compatible with the automatic image processing pipeline.
+Processing of fluorescence microscope images (Visium v1, direct placement) requires using manual alignment in Loupe Browser.
+The same constraint does not apply for CytAssist-enabled analysis (Visium v2, Visium HD) with a fluorescence microscope image input.
+This is because the CytAssist image, which has the fiducial frame, is used for fiducial alignment and tissue detection and is compatible with automatic image processing in Space Ranger.

-Space Ranger v1.2.2 and Loupe Browser v5.0.1 introduced the ability to utilize TIFF images that contain multiple resolutions.
+Space Ranger v1.2.2 and Loupe Browser v5.0.1 introduced the ability to use TIFF images that contain multiple resolutions.
 This covers both pyramid format TIFF images that encode a progressive range of image resolutions, and images with a single, low-resolution preview image.
 This feature is implemented by identifying the highest resolution (largest number of pixels) in a single page within the file, then extracting all pages with the same shape (rows and columns).
-With this strategy in place, the other rules for TIFF files, as described above, remain in place and the software will accommodate file structures that include multiple fluorescence filter channels as well as a multi-resolution encoding.
+With this strategy, the other rules for TIFF files, as described above, remain in place and the software will accommodate file structures that include multiple fluorescence filter channels as well as a multi-resolution encoding.
 TIFF images where the highest resolution page is ambiguous (e.g., a file with one 6000x4000 page and a second 4000x6000 page) cannot be read.

 Space Ranger v2.0 and Loupe v6.2 add support for QPTIFF images which are a type of pyramid TIFF, and a format used by whole slide imaging systems such as the Vectra Polaris™.
 Note that the QPTIFF image should correspond to a single Capture Area.